bsempir0x65/CTF_Writeups/DownUnderCTF 2021/README.md

 According to the hint we shall answer some easy questions so we started a netcat session as described and see what happens.
 Disclaimer: Never connect to something you don't know.
 So maybe not the best habbit to have.
 But what could possible go wrong :AU:

 After realizing it doesn't download a virus directly we started the game manually.
-We managed to reach step 4 before the > connection got closed.
-The following messages we had:
+We managed to reach step 4 before the connection got closed.
+We received:

 > Welcome to the DUCTF Classroom!
 Cyber School is now in session!
 > Press enter when you are ready to start your 30 seconds timer for the quiz...